 Make a double batch.
 Make a triple batch.
-Just make enough so there’s always some ready in your freezer.
+Just make enough so there’s always some of this pasta sauce ready in your freezer.

 And the best thing about it?
 It freezes really well.
 Make a double, triple batch and freeze in containers.
 Pull out as needed and warm up with pasta.
 You can defrost it in the fridge overnight or place it frozen in a pot and warm it up on a low flame.
 Since it’s a smooth sauce it works well with any shape of pasta.
 From spaghetti to elbows, choose the one you love best.